Arpita244/portfolio_using_react/README.md

 <h1 align="center">🌟 Sanchit Bajaj - Portfolio 🌟</h1>

 <p align="center">
-  Welcome to my portfolio website, showcasing my skills, projects, and professional journey as a software developer.
+  Welcome to my portfolio website, showcasing my skills, projects, and professional journey as a Full stack developer.
 This portfolio was built using <strong>React</strong> to create a modern, responsive, and interactive user experience.
 </p>

 <p align="center">